What Is a Frac Tank?

 Types of Frac Tanks

-Frac tanks can have a volume as small as 8,400 gallons to as large as 21,000 gallons.
+There are various frac tank sizes.
+For those interested in how many gallons a frac tank holds, their capacity can be as small as 8,400 gallons to as large as 21,000 gallons.
 This storage capacity, combined with their many kinds of storage configurations, makes them highly versatile transportation units.

 - Open Top: Open top tanks do not have a cover, which makes monitoring waste levels easy.
 Because they are open, these kinds of frac tanks should not be used for storing hazardous liquid waste.